 - Check the height requirements on the Mickey slide and AquaDuck.
 Again, for the full experience I would wait to go until everyone could at least go down the Mickey slide.

 - Speaking of the AquaDuck, they were very super duper strict about the height requirement.
 My littles got measured each day with shoes off.
 They were given arm bands for the rest of the day.
 There is a minimum height requirement even to go with a parent.
+At age 7, the two smaller boys in our group were able to ride the AquaDuck as a pair.
+My 10 year old was able to go alone for the first time.

 - On the Mickey slide they ride alone.
 Both of mine were tall enough.
 You can’t ride together so I’d make sure they weren’t scared to do it alone.

 - If you like a fruity punch-like tropical cocktail while cruising, buy the signature cocktail in the souvenir cup the first day.
 It’s around $10.
 But you will get the cocktail of the day for the rest of the trip for $4.50.
 As many as you want!
+There is a similar plan for a refillable beer mug that the men did.
+Note that you don’t have to carry the mug around all day – ask any server for a token and trade in the glass for a new one

 - The rooms do have small refrigerators and small safes.
+The fridge will fit your wine bottles.

 - The district is the adult night club area.
 Pink is a very cool themed bubbly bar you must check out.
 Honey loved the sports bar for sitting in a recliner and watching football.
 Skyline is one of my favorites.
 That being said, when we had time for a drink at night without kids we loved just being on the deck near the adult pool and bar.
+We had a lot of fun this last voyage attending a mixology class with all of the adults in our party.

 - Definitely sign up for the Detective Agency and complete a couple of the mysteries while on board.
 This is great for the day at sea.
 Both of my littles love Sorcerers of the Magic Kingdom and it’s a very similar yet less time consuming activity.